Arno98/Web-Applications/README.md

 # Learning_Log
-Web-application for notes and recordings written on Django and deployed on Heroku ( https://learning-log-version2020.herokuapp.com/ )
+Web-application for notes and recordings written on Python (Django) and deployed on Heroku ( https://learning-log-version2020.herokuapp.com/ )

+# Crazy Vitamin
+Online store written on Python (Django) and deployed on Heroku ( https://crazy-vitamin.herokuapp.com/ )